 3. Learn to delegate and outsource

 Work can be effectively managed if you know which tasks to do on your own and which ones to delegate.
 Having a virtual assistant to take care of your more repetitive and mundane tasks will help you be more efficient and focused on your core responsibilities.
+You can hire a professional virtual assistant through SixEleven BPO to make your day-to-day tasks a lot easier.

 Effectively managing your time and workload